romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 I usually set my cheese cave (a small wine cooler) to about 14-16°C. If it is less (but should be higher than 10°C), no worries, it will just take longer to ripen.

 For ripening, put your cheeses on a small piece of cheese paper, wax paper or any other natural flat material like leaves or bark.
-I personnally love birch bark that I collect in the forest during winter.
+I personally love birch bark that I collect in the forest during winter.
 It is easy to collect, easy to keep and very convenient to use.
 I just cut squares to the right size with a pair of scissors.
 It also gives a good taste to the cheese, but not too strong either.
 Then I put the cheeses and their support on wooden boards (maple, spruce, pine are perfect, they should not be planed but let raw).